You can use Plumsail Documents connector in Power Automate (formerly Microsoft Flow) for two scenarios:

 You can use Plumsail Documents connector for Power Automate (Microsoft Flow) to start a process.
 Start by creating an API key.
 You will need it in your Flow.

-Then add the Start process action to your Flow.
-You will be asked for ‘Connection Name’ and for ‘Access Key’.
+Then add the Start document generation process action to your Flow.
+You will be asked for a Connection Name and an Api Key.
 You can type any name for the connection.
-For example, ‘Plumsail Documents’.
-Then paste API key that you created earlier to ‘Access Key’.
+For example, Plumsail Documents.
+Then paste the API key that you created earlier to the API Key field.

-The above example of Flow has a manual trigger for simplicity.
-But you can trigger your Flow on various events - for example, for a selected item in the SharePoint list, or When a new item is created in the SharePoint list, or various Web forms submissions - actually, there are too many cases to list them.
+The above example of flow has a manual trigger for simplicity, but you can trigger your flow on various events.
+For example, for a selected item in the SharePoint list, or When a new item is created in the SharePoint list, or various Web forms submissions - actually, there are too many cases to list them.
 Use different triggers to populate document templates with data from your web-services.

 Please, find out examples of Power Automate Flows with processes: